Passive Form Of Simple Present

 Let's illustrate this with some examples:

 The choice of "am," "is," or "are" depends on the subject of the passive sentence, just as in the simple present active voice.
-Practically speaking, remember that the past participle often ends in "-ed," "-en," or "-t," but irregular verbs have unique past participles (e. g., eaten, written, broken) That's the part that actually makes a difference..
+Also, remember that the past participle often ends in "-ed," "-en," or "-t," but irregular verbs have unique past participles (e.
+Also, g. , eaten, written, broken).

 When to Use the Passive Voice in Simple Present